 I also found deer antlers at an information point, and the meadows on the way down were covered with beautiful flowers.
 However, the best thing about the Natursprünge trail is the fantastic view over the Brandnertal and the surrounding mountains.
 You will meet cows, and in Parpfienz (1390 m), there is also a small restaurant that sells small local dishes and snacks.

-The Natursprünge Trail path is also suitable for families with small children with a stroller, as the path is well maintained.
+The Natursprünge trail is also suitable for families with small children with a stroller, as the trail is well maintained.
 It is probably a good idea to hike from the top of the panoramic cable car and hike down the trail.

 The Dorfbahn takes about 1 hour, depending on how much time you spend reading the information boards.
 It is only a short walk back to the Dorfbahn from Alp Parpfienz.
 From here, you can either drive to Brand (duration approx. 1 hour) or take the cable car down.

 Between Parpfienz and the summit of the Dorfbahn cable car, there is also the barefoot trail, on which you can go for a walk without hiking boots.
 The cows you meet on the way are friendly and can get very close to you.
 Just don’t try to disturb them when they have newborns.

 I was running from Brand to the summit of the Dorfbahn.
 It’s a bit of a challenge, but you can take the cable car back to the valley once you get to the top.